Statuses in Latin with translation. Quotes in Latin with translation

 [Sapienti sat].

-Enough for the one who understands.
+Enough for those who understand.

 131. Scientia est potentia.